Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 |First time published on Europeana|Timestamp of when the item was first published on Europeana|
 |Last time updated from providing institution|Timestamp of when the item was last updated on Europeana by its provider|

-Metadata retrieved using the [Europeana API endpoint](https://api.europeana.eu/set/26106.json) for the specific set.
+Metadata retrieved using the [Europeana User Set API endpoint](https://api.europeana.eu/set/26106.json) for the specific set.

 `KROVETS_FOLK_TAGS.CSV`
 |Column name|Description|